Semi-parametric Bernstein-von Mises in Linear Inverse Problems: Posterior simulations

 where the $\nu_k$ are i.i.d $N(0,1)$ random variables and where $\sigma_k = (k+1)^{-1/2-\alpha}$ where $\alpha>0$ is the chosen regularity of the prior.
 It follows that the prior is distributed as follows

-Furthermore, by integrating $\Pi(\theta,f)\ell(\theta,f|X)$ with respect to to the $f_k$'s, we obtain that the marginal posterior for $\theta, \Pi(\theta\mid X)$ is proportional to the following quantity:
+Furthermore, by integrating $\Pi(\theta,f)\ell(\theta,f|X^n)$ with respect to to the $f_k$'s, we obtain that the marginal posterior for $\theta, \Pi(\theta\mid X^n)$ is proportional to the following quantity:

-Our MH algorithm will use \eqref{eq:post_theta} as a target distribution.
+Our MH algorithm uses \eqref{eq:post_theta} as a target distribution.
 For the proposal step, we sample from a normal distribution centered at the previous proposal value with standard deviation $\sigma_\theta$.
-The details of our sampling procedure are described in Algorithm \ref{alg:MH}.
+The details of our sampling procedure are described in Algorithm~\ref{alg:MH}.

 We fix $T=1$, let $\theta_0=0.01$ and consider the function $f_0$ defined as follows:

 We have that $f$ is Sobolev smooth of order $\beta = 3/2$.
 Our BvM theorem is guaranteed for $0.5< \alpha < 2.5$.
 We fix $m=100$ and generate data vectors $X^{(1)}$ and $X^{(2)}$ with signal-to-noise ratio $n=10^5$.
 We run Algorithm \ref{alg:MH} for $10^5$ iterations with a burn in period of 1000.
 For a correctly chosen $\alpha$ in the zone ($\alpha=1$), we run Algorithm \ref{alg:MH} on different datasets and observe that the marginal posterior of $\theta$ indeed seems to satisfy the BvM (Figure \ref{fig:goodAlpha}).
 We also plot the resulting marginal posterior distributions for $\theta$ for different values of $\alpha$ outside of the zone prescribed by the BvM theorem in Figure \ref{fig:ALPHAS_outisde}, that is for $\alpha>2\beta-1/2$.
 As anticipated, we observe the appearance of a bias which becomes larger when $\alpha$ increases.
 This process was repeated with different datasets to confirm the observations.